 ‡ smart urban pioneers idea contest.

-Ideate what’s next: This year’s Frankfurt Motor Show (IAA) is all about “Experiencing the Future” – and smart has always been ahead of the curve when it comes to introducing pioneering technology, trends, and tweaks like e-mobility, carsharing, or tomorrow’s urban mobility concepts.
-Join the brand at the international trade fair, me Convention, or at the smart booth.
+Ideate what’s next: The 2017 Frankfurt Motor Show (IAA) was all about “Experiencing the Future” – and smart has always been ahead of the curve when it comes to introducing pioneering technology, trends, and tweaks like e-mobility, carsharing, or tomorrow’s urban mobility concepts.
+Visitors could explore the brand’s vision of the future at the international trade fair, me Convention, and at the smart booth.

 Focus on future: the me Convention curated by Mercedes-Benz and SXSW

-Over an intense three days, these experts will explore our future through a range of spot-on keynotes, workshops, interactive labs, talks, panels, and art installations plus several evening events spread across Frankfurt’s Bahnhofsviertel.
+Over an intense three days, these experts explored our future through a range of spot-on keynotes, workshops, interactive labs, talks, panels, and art installations plus several evening events spread across Frankfurt’s Bahnhofsviertel.

-smart not only joins the fact-packed fun with several speakers who throw a light on today’s urban challenges – and disruptive, innovative solutions – but also invites the attendees to join the brand at its booth for test drives and a round of ambitious start-up pitches.
+smart not only joined the fact-packed fun with several speakers who shed light on today’s urban challenges – and disruptive, innovative solutions – but also invited the attendees to join the brand at its booth for test drives and a round of ambitious start-up pitches.

-As part of the brand’s urban pioneers idea contest, enterprising minds get to share their ideas for making our urban future brighter and better.
+As part of the brand’s urban pioneers idea contest, enterprising minds were able to share their ideas for making our urban future brighter and better.

-For the second round of smart urban pioneers, smart once again invites down-to-earth visionaries with lofty ideas to submit their proposals for innovative urban solutions.
-Following a pre-selection process by the contest’s expert jury, 12 entrants get the chance to pitch their projects to a live audience – in a moving smart electric drive.
+For the second round of smart urban pioneers, smart once again invited down-to-earth visionaries with lofty ideas to submit their proposals.
+Following a pre-selection process by the contest’s expert jury, 12 entrants won the chance to pitch their projects to a live audience – in a moving smart electric drive.

-The business idea should focus on either “Urban Living Solutions,” “Urban Electrical Solutions,” or “Urban Environmental Solutions.”
-These 3-minute pitch parcours are assessed by a jury of experts under the aegis of Head of smart Dr. Annette Winkler and the final will be streamed live on social media on September 17th.
+Their business ideas focused on either “Urban Living Solutions,” “Urban Electrical Solutions,” or “Urban Environmental Solutions.”
+The 3-minute pitch parcours were assessed by a jury of experts under the aegis of Head of smart Dr. Annette Winkler.

 Expect an intense competition and event: Following the final round, three outstanding projects receive prize money for their business idea – and the winner can expect additional help and valuable feedback as part of the year-long smart urban pioneers support program.